Prathameshsci369/Detector/README_EN.md

 ### Use Case 1: Identify Web Frameworks and Libraries

-**Detector** can be used to determine what frameworks and libraries a website is using.
+**techfinder** can be used to determine what frameworks and libraries a website is using.
 For example, detecting if a website uses React, Vue.js, or Angular.

 ```python
 detector = Detector()